Live to ride… Ride to Live

 Please allow up to two hours for your portrait session with Mike.
 We encourage you to bring a variety of clothing and accessories, including vests, chaps, gloves and helmets, as well as any ‘bling’ you might like.
 Darker clothing is recommended, but accessories, i.e. bandanas, may be coloured or patterned.

-1st Edition 12 x 12 inch fine art print,
+a 1st Edition 12 x 12 inch fine art print

 Your prints come matted in either pale grey/black core with reveal, or midnight black/white core, and printed on archival, 305 gsm weight, 21 mil thick, fine art paper with a rich, organic texture and matte finish.
 These prints are rated to last over 100 years, have a natural white base with no optical brightening agents that can yellow over time (OBA’s).
 We make every custom print in-house, using our large format giclée printer with exclusive Epson UltraChrome High Dynamic Range pigment inks.